-The State Authorities (Public Private Partnership Arrangements) Act 2002 provides the legislative basis for PPPs.
+The State Authorities (Public Private Partnership Arrangements) Act 2002 provides the legislative basis for PPPs in Ireland.
 The use of PPPs is subject to an institutional framework and various guidelines, both at national and at EU level.
 The National Development Finance Agency (NDFA) and the Department of Public Expenditure and Reform's Central Unit both play key roles in the PPP process in Ireland.
+The Central

-The Central Unit provides guidance and the policy and legislative frameworks underpinning PPPs.
-The NDFA acts as financial adviser to the state in respect of all public investment projects valued at over €20 million, and procures and delivers PPPs in most sectors (excluding transport and local authorities).
+Unit provides guidance (such as the December 2019 Guidelines for the use of PPPs) and the policy and legislative frameworks underpinning PPPs.
+The NDFA acts as financial adviser to the state in respect of all public investment projects valued at over €20 million and procures and delivers PPPs in many sectors (excluding, for example, transport and local authorities).

-In 2006, the NDFA developed a template PPP Project Agreement (based largely on the UK PFI model); however, this is not mandatory for use in PPP projects.
+In 2006, the NDFA developed a template PPP Project Agreement (based largely on the UK PFI model), which includes guidance (eg, on risk allocation).
+The use of this template, the latest version of which was published in May 2007, is not mandatory for Irish PPP projects.
+However, most Irish PPP project agreements broadly follow the structure and principles set out in the NDFA template (customised to reflect the nature of the project at hand).
 To be classified as a PPP contract, a contract must be for a minimum of five years, and there is no upper limit.
-Generally PPP contracts tend to be for long periods (25+ years).
+Generally, PPP contracts tend to be for long periods (25+ years).